rmsk2/Hello_Foenix256_Jr/README.md

 ## A Hello world in assembly

 In order to compile the assembly examples you will need an installed version of `64tass` in your path.
-I used the version from the Ubuntu repositories whcih worked fine.
+I used the version from the Ubuntu repositories which worked fine.
 If you want to install the latest version you can download it [here](https://sourceforge.net/projects/tass64/).

 ### The first assembly program